timm/ish/README.md

 ### Editing

-I've been collecting my favorite VIM configs for editing files (in general) and editing LISP (in partciular).
+I've been collecting my favorite VIM configs for editing files (in general) and editing LISP (in particular).
 These can be access via:

       cd src
       vim -u ../.vim X.lisp